 How to apply

-If you meet the above criteria, simply complete the Accreditation Mentors expression of interest form.
-Then return it to the Accreditation team at the address given on the form.
+If you meet the above criteria, simply complete the Accreditation Mentors Expression of Interest Form.
+Please return your completed form to the Accreditation team at the address given on the form.

-Potential Mentors are kept informed of any opportunities from museums seeking to appoint an Accreditation Mentor.
+Potential Mentors informed of any opportunities from museums seeking to appoint an Accreditation Mentor.

 Accreditation Mentors need not work alone to support the museum.
-You are encouraged to take advantage of your extended network to help on specific areas or bring relevant expertise into the museum in other ways.
+You should take advantage of your extended network to help on specific areas or bring relevant expertise into the museum in other ways.
 We would also encourage you to assist the museum in developing their own networks of support.

 Support for Accreditation Mentors

-Museums Galleries Scotland offers various support to Accreditation Mentors appointed by individual museums in Scotland in the form of training, advice, resources and contacts in relation to the 2018 Standard.
+Museums Galleries Scotland offers support to Accreditation Mentors appointed by individual museums in Scotland in the form of training, advice, resources, and contacts in relation to the 2018 Standard.

-Potential Mentors are kept informed of any opportunities from museums seeking to appoint a Accreditation Mentor.
+Potential Mentors are informed of any opportunities from museums seeking to appoint an Accreditation Mentor.

 Our training sessions offer a chance to network and develop the skills and knowledge required to fulfil the Accreditation Mentor role successfully.
 We’ll contact all Accreditation Mentors directly to let them know about forthcoming events.
 We will also post the relevant details on our events page.

 Have specific training requests or ideas?
 We are always happy to hear how we can help.
-Contact us now
+Contact us on the details below.